MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ### Version 1.3

-[Google Analytics (Basic + Blog + Goals + Ecommerce) & Google Ads](https://datastudio.google.com/open/1tQ6uCHDo7lIpHNnmmPFlHLLpuE9iw3D2) - designed for any website that uses Google Analytics, has a blog, Goals and Enhanced Ecommerce set up in Google Analytics and uses Google Ads to promote this website online
+[Google Analytics (Basic + Summary + Blog + Goals + Ecommerce) & Google Ads](https://datastudio.google.com/open/1tQ6uCHDo7lIpHNnmmPFlHLLpuE9iw3D2) - designed for any website that uses Google Analytics, has a blog, Goals and Enhanced Ecommerce set up in Google Analytics and uses Google Ads to promote this website online

 Changelog: